makhloufledmi/makhloufledmi.github.io/_pages/publications.md

 permalink: /publications/
 title: Publications
 description:
-years: [2021, 2020, 2018, 2017, 2016, 2015, 2014]
+years: [2021, 2018, 2017, 2016, 2015, 2014]
 nav: true
 ---

-You can find below a list of my publications by categories (preprint, international journal and conference proceedings, thesis) and in reversed chronological order.
+You can find below a list of my publications by categories (preprint, international journal, conference proceedings and thesis) and in reversed chronological order.

 ## Preprint